luxorishere/pythontheory/pythonroadmap.md

 ## What is the use of Data Science in AI?
 DS generates data for AI models & provides insights for better decisions.
 The data is used in various AI apps & helps improve AI models.
 DS helps understand customers, employees, and operations.

-*We can tell you about this more, but let's not make this boring and get to know the use of Data Science in AI.*
+*We can tell you about this more, but let's not make this boring and get to know more about DS*
 ## Data Preprocessing

 Data structures are used to organize and manipulate large datasets efficiently before feeding them into AI models.